pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 ### Calling Scopes

-The method `call_from` is a builder-pattern method to set what the calling scope is for the macro.
+The method `call_from` sets the calling scope for the macro.
 What does this mean?

 Say we are defining a macro `my_proc` and `my_proc` gets called with another macro `foo!` as input, perhaps as `my_proc!(foo!())`.